vuldb/cyber_threat_intelligence/Charming Kitten/README.md

 These countries are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Charming Kitten:

+* NL
+* CN
 * US
-* NL
-* ES
 * ...

-There are 17 more country items available.
+There are 23 more country items available.
 Please use our online service to access the data.

 ## IOC - Indicator of Compromise